-Healthy Foods: Promote the development of uses providing healthy and locally grown food choices for Franklin's residents (i.e., community gardens and farmers markets).
+Healthy Foods: Promote the development of uses providing healthy and locally grown food choices for Franklin's residents (i.e., community gardens, farmers markets and specialty food stores).

-Development that is Compatible: Require that development demonstrates a contextual relationship with neighboring structures and sites addressing elements such as building scale, massing, orientation, setbacks, buffering, the arrangement of shared and private open spaces, visibility, privacy, automobile and truck access, impacts of noise and lighting, landscape quality, infrastructure, and aesthetics.
+Development that is Compatible: Require that development demonstrates a contextual relationship with neighboring structures and sites addressing such elements as building scale, massing, orientation, setbacks, buffering, the arrangement of shared and private open spaces, visibility, privacy, automobile and truck access, impacts of noise and lighting, landscape quality, infrastructure, and aesthetics.